Pugmatt/BedrockConnect/README.md

 - In the Minecraft main menu, click "Play" and then go to the "Friends" tab, and click "Add Friend" or "Find Cross-Platform Friends" or "Search for players" (whichever is available on your game version)

-- Search for the gamer tag ***BCMain*** (Or ***BCMain1*** / ***BCMain2***, if BCMain is full or experiencing issues), and add this user as friend
+- Search for any of the following gamer tags: ***BCMain*** / ***BCMain1*** / ***BCMain2*** / ***BCMain4***, and add this user as friend

 - Return to the Minecraft main menu, and wait about 30 seconds.
 Then click "Play" and return to the "Friends" tab

 - Wait a moment, and you should soon see a joinable instance show up, "Join to Open Server List".
 Or, you should see BCMain under the "Online" section with a joinable instance.
-(If the join option doesn't appear, you may need to wait another minute for the bot to process the friend request)
+(If the join option doesn't appear, you may need to wait another minute for the bot to process the friend request, or try adding a different bot gamer tag from above)

 - Join instance to connect to BedrockConnect server list

-*In order to make room in the friendslist, BCMain/BCMain1 routinely removes players from it's list that are inactive for ~1-3 days (Threshold varies depending on current traffic the bot is getting) If this happens, simply add back the gamertag.*
+*In order to make room in the friendslist, main instance bots routinely removes players from it's list that are inactive for ~1-3 days (Threshold varies depending on current traffic the bot is getting) If this happens, simply add back the gamertag.*
 </details>